0xFableOrg/xchain/README.md

 the relayer performs a costly action (e.g. transfer a token on the destination chain, in exchange for receipt of a token on the source chain).

 Whenever relayers are expected, they need to be paid as they are taking on costs.
-Most of these costs consists of transaction fees on the destination chain.
+An important part of these costs consists of transaction fees on the destination chain.
 In addition, relayers expect to make some profit.
 In the next section we will describe the issue that arise from the variability in the transaction fees on the destination chains.

 #### Handling Variable Destination Chain Fees